w3c/automotive-viss2/README.md

 The implementation would not pass a security check, for eample the shared key for token signature verification is hardcoded with a redable text as value.
 The access control model architecture is shown below.
 ![Access control architecture](pics/W3C_VISS_v2_access_control_model.png?raw=true)
+More information about how the Access Control is performed can be found in the agt_server and at_server README.
+The WebClient README also includes information about how the Access Control is performed.
 The README in the client/client-1.0/Javascript directory describes the requests a client must issue first to the Access Grant Token server, and then to the Access Token server in order to obtain an Access token.<br>
 HTML client implementations for respective access can also be found in the directory.